Anemia is a condition in which the body does not have enough healthy red blood cells. Red blood cells provide oxygen to the body's tissues.

 When antibodies form against red blood cells for no reason, the condition is called idiopathic autoimmune hemolytic anemia.

 You may not have symptoms if the anemia is mild.
 If the problem develops slowly, symptoms that may occur first include:

 If the anemia gets worse, symptoms may include:

 The first treatment tried is usually a steroid medication, such as prednisone.
 If steroid medications do not improve the condition, treatment with intravenous immunoglobulin (IVIG) or removal of the spleen (splenectomy) may be considered.

 You may receive treatment to suppress your immune system if you do not respond to steroids and splenectomy.
 Medications such as azathioprine (Imuran), cyclophosphamide (Cytoxan), and rituximab (Rituxan) have been used.

 Blood transfusions are given with caution, because the blood may not be compatible and it may cause more red blood cell destruction.

-The disease may start quickly and be very serious, or it may remain mild and not need specific treatment.
+The disease may start quickly and be very serious, or it may stay mild and not need special treatment.

-In most people, steroids or splenectomy can control anemia.
-In others, treatment can usually partially control the anemia.
+In most people, steroids or splenectomy can totally or partially control anemia.

 Severe anemia rarely leads to death.
-Severe infection may occur as a complication of treatment with steroids, other medications that suppress the immune system, or splenectomy, because these treatments impair the body's ability to fight infection.
+Severe infection may occur as a complication of treatment with steroids, other medicines that suppress the immune system, or splenectomy.
+These treatments impair the body's ability to fight infection.